Russian space rocket fails in mid-air, two-man U.S.-Russian crew lands safely

 Russia immediately suspended all manned space launches, the RIA news agency reported, and Roscomosmos chief Dmitry Rogozin said he had ordered a state commission to be set up to investigate what had gone wrong.

-The failure is a setback for the Russian space program and the latest in a string of mishaps.
+The failure is a setback for the Russian space programme and the latest in a string of mishaps.

 In August, a hole appeared in a Soyuz capsule already docked to the ISS which caused a brief loss of air pressure and had to be patched.
 Rogozin has said it could have been “sabotage”.